Video game developer: Third-party developers

+At first, all Atari 2600 software came from Atari, Inc. and all Mattel Intellivision software came from Mattel.
 Activision in 1979 became the first third-party video game developer.
-When four Atari, Inc. programmers left the company following its sale to Warner Communications, partially over the lack of respect that the new management gave to programmers, they used their knowledge of how Atari VCS game cartridges were programmed to create their own games for the system, founding Activision in 1979 to sell these.
-Atari took legal action to try to block the sale of these games, but the companies ultimately settled, with Activision agreeing to pay a portion of their sales as a license fee to Atari for developing for the console.
+When four Atari programmers left the company following its sale to Warner Communications, partially over the lack of respect that the new management gave to programmers, they used their knowledge of how 2600 game cartridges were programmed to create their own games for the system, founding Activision in 1979 to sell these.
+Atari took legal action to block the sale of these games, but the companies ultimately settled, with Activision agreeing to pay a portion of their sales as a license fee to Atari for developing for the console.
 This established the use of licensing fees as a model for third-party development that persists into the present.
+By 1982 Mattel's M-Network was among 16 third-party publishers of 2600 software.
 The licensing fee approach was further enforced by Nintendo when it decided to allow other third-party developers to make games for the Famicom console, setting a 30% licensing fee that covered game cartridge manufacturing costs and development fees.
 The 30% licensing fee for third-party developers has also persisted to the present, being a de facto rate used for most digital storefronts for third-party developers to offer their games on the platform.

 In recent years, larger publishers have acquired several third-party developers.
 While these development teams are now technically "in-house", they often continue to operate in an autonomous manner (with their own culture and work practices).
 For example, Activision acquired Raven (1997); Neversoft (1999), which merged with Infinity Ward in 2014; Z-Axis (2001); Treyarch (2001); Luxoflux (2002); Shaba (2002); Infinity Ward (2003) and Vicarious Visions (2005).
 All these developers continue operating much as they did before acquisition, the primary differences being exclusivity and financial details.
 Publishers tend to be more forgiving of their own development teams going over budget (or missing deadlines) than third-party developers.